Samuel De Champlain Bridge Corridor Project

 New Samuel De Champlain Bridge

-As one of the busiest crossings in Canada, the Champlain Bridge is a crucial corridor for the regional economy and for Canada as a whole.
-As many as 60 million vehicles and more than $20 billion in Canada-United States trade pass over the crossing annually.
+As one of the busiest crossings in Canada, the old Champlain Bridge was a crucial corridor for the regional economy and for Canada as a whole.
+As many as 60 million vehicles and more than $20 billion in Canada-United States trade passed over the crossing annually.

-The Champlain Bridge is one of three major Montréal bridges managed and maintained by the Government of Canada, along with the Jacques-Cartier Bridge and the federal portion of the Honoré-Mercier Bridge.
+The old Champlain Bridge was one of three major Montréal bridges managed and maintained by the Government of Canada, along with the Jacques-Cartier Bridge and the federal portion of the Honoré-Mercier Bridge.

-A new Champlain bridge is required to ensure the long-term security of its users and meet the evolving traffic demands in the region.
+A new bridge was required to ensure the long-term security of its users and meet the evolving traffic demands in the region.

 Note: For Internet Explorer 8 users, please ensure that you have a recent version of Adobe Flash Player installed.
 It can be downloaded from the Adobe Flash Player page.